Therica Wilson-Read: Career

 In 2019 she was cast in the Netflix television series The Witcher as Sabrina Glevissig, a sorceress in the Brotherhood of Sorcerers.
 Wilson-Read described her character as "powerful, feisty, opinionated and influential in the political arena" and remarked that playing Sabrina has helped bring out her own personal confidence.
 She appeared at the September 2023 ACME Comic Con as a notable guest in support of the show.

 In 2023, she played the lead role in the film Coyote, a love story set in a human trafficking ring in a dystopian future setting.
 Wilson-Read was nominated for best actress for her performance as the protagonist at the Unrestricted View Film Festival Awards 2024.
 In 2023, she played a main role as Polly, alongside Aisling Franciosi, in the Robert Morgan directed psychological horror film Stopmotion (2023).

 In 2024, she appeared as Becky in the 2024 Amy Winehouse biographical drama film Back to Black.

 Personal life

 On 23 August 2025, Wilson-Read announced that she was expecting a child.
+Her child was born in late November 2025.